DFE-Digital/itt-mentoring-beta-prototype/app/content/privacy.md

 ## Why our use of your personal data is lawful

 In order for our use of your personal data to be lawful, we need to meet one (or more) conditions in the data protection legislation.
-For the purpose of this service, this processing is necessary to complete a task in the public interest as stated under GDPR Article 6 (1)(e).
+For the purpose of this service, this processing is necessary to complete a task in the public interest as stated under General Data Protection Regulations (GDPR) Article 6 (1)(e).

 ## When we collect your information